Styyx1/Ruvaak-Readme/README.md

 - Anna for adjusting the ENBs for Ruvaak even though they aren't used anymore.
 - (A)SanguineAnarchy for beta testing the update and providing a ton of useful feedback.
 - The Animonculory Dev Team.
-- Guitarninja for walking me through uploading the list.
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.